PingOne

 • Authorized JavaScript origins: The origin URI of the client application, for use with requests from a browser.

-• Authorized redirect URIs: (Leave this value blank for now.)
-The path in your application that users are redirected to after they have authenticated with Google.
+• Authorized redirect URIs: The path in your application that users are redirected to after they authenticate with Google.
+Leave this value blank for now.

 6. Click Create.

-7. In the OAuth client window, copy the client ID and client secret to a secure location.
+7. On the OAuth client page, copy the client ID and client secret to a secure location.

 You can always access the client ID and client secret from the Credentials page in the API Console.